lwade/euca-wiki/Netapp-support-3.2.md

 ### Attach vol-x to instance-y
 1. User -> euca-attach-volume vol-X -d /dev/sdf -i i-YYYYY -> CLC
 2. CLC -> attachVolume(vol-X, host-iqn) -> SC
-3. SC -> check for existing igroup for iqn -> netapp
+3. SC -> check for existing igroup for volume -> netapp
 4. SC -> add iqn to existing igroup or create new one -> netapp
 5. SC -> map lun for vol-X to igroup -> netapp
-6. SC -> add auth to igroup -> netapp
-vol-X is now ready for iSCSI connections from the NC host where instance-y is running.
+6. SC -> add auth rule for host iqn -> netapp vol-X is now ready for iSCSI connections from the NC host where instance-y is running.

 NOTE: The SC periodically sets the default iSCSI initiator authentication to "none" meaning that no host can connect a Netapp LUN even if the host is present in an IGroup thats mapped to the LUN unless there is an authentication rule overriding the default for that host.
 The overriding rule is added as a part of attach process (step 6), so this ensures that there are never any extra permissions left open except those explicitly allowed by Eucalyptus.